fimbault/test_prisma_pg/README.md

 Then launch the database:

 ```
-$ docker compose up -d
+$ docker-compose up -d
 Creating network "pgdocker_default" with the default driver
 Creating prisma_pg_1 ... done
 ```

 To check that it works, you may check the processes running on docker (using: docker ps) or try to connect to the postgres instance.
-For instance with tableplus.
+For instance with tableplus or psql (requires psql -d "host=localhost port=5432 dbname=<dbname> user=u1")

 ![](./doc/checkinstall.png)